ronamosa/ronamosa.github.io/website/docs/engineer/go-the-complete-developers-guide.md

 you can remove `jimPointer := &jim`, and the `func (pointerToPerson *person)` will automatically take your "type person" and turn it into a "pointer person (`*person`)" for you.

 ## Pointer Gotchas

 struct vs slice

 with struct, you need pointers to update the actual values.

 with stlices - values seem to update directly as you act upon the values.

 ### Reference vs Value Types

-arrays vs slices - arrays are primitive, can't be resized. we use slices more.
+Arrays vs Slices - arrays are primitive, can't be resized. we use slices more.

-a slice gives us BOTH a slice data structure (ptr, capacity, length) and array data structure (ptr points to the elements in our slice "array").
+A slice gives us BOTH a slice data structure (ptr, capacity, length) and array data structure (ptr points to the elements in our slice "array").

 in memory, our SLICE is registered as the slice data structure at one memory address, and the actual array with our elements in it at another memory address.